 Are there any adverse reactions?

 Similar to vitamin C, niacinamide can cause redness or irritation in high concentrations.
-If you have sensitive skin, try scaling back on using products containing it to every other day or weekly.
+If you have sensitive skin, try scaling back on using products containing B3 to every other day, or weekly.